 1992 International Travel Fellowship

-Vladimir N. Malakhov will receive the 14th annual AACC International Fellowship Award.
+Vladimir N. Malakhov will receive the 14th annual the Association for Diagnostics & Laboratory Medicine (formerly AACC) International Fellowship Award.
 This award is sponsored by Becton Dickinson Vacutainer Systems, Becton Dickinson and Co.

 Born in Riga, Latvia, Dr. Malakhov graduated from Moscow State University in 1969, where he specialized in the kinetics of enzymatic catalysis.
 He started his research career as a fellow at the Central Research Laboratory of the Fourth Clinical Department of the Ministry of Health in the U.S.S.R.